Fischer-L/WebSocket_Note/README.md

 # WebSocket Note

-## How Node socket.io establishes a websocket connect
+## How Node socket.io establishes a websocket connection

 * Because the establishment of WebSocket relies on HTTP Upgrade request so ...
   * On the server, create a HTTP server, then create a WebSocket server based on that.